 Figure S10.
 Seven-day average dynamic sea level and the associated geostrophic flow in the Young Pacific ORCA region. (a) Average flow patterns approximately during the middle of the deployment from 21 to 27 April and (b) immediately following the deployment from 29 April to 5 May.
 There is a clear cyclonic (clockwise) pattern in the geostrophic flow field associated with a low-pressure system sweeping across the deployment region.
 The flow pattern is of a scale and direction consistent with our observations of instrument drift.

 Figure S11.
-Model uncertainties (2σ) estimated from bootstrapping compared with the diagonal elements of the model covariance matrix for 10,000 synthetic PACMAN realizations at 1 N·m radius and 5 km depth, as described in the main article.
+Model uncertainties (2σ) estimated from bootstrapping compared with the diagonal elements of the model covariance matrix for 10,000 synthetic PACMAN realizations at 1 Nm radius and 5 km depth, as described in the main article.
 The rms data misfit is used as an estimate of data uncertainty in calculating the model covariance matrix.
 Gray dots show the model uncertainties associated with each survey.
 The 1:1 line is shown in black.
 Low correlation (R2 ≪ 1) between model uncertainties estimated using the two methods shows that they are not equivalent.
 In particular, the uncertainties estimated from the bootstrap method span a wider range than those estimated simply from the covariance matrix.
 This is likely due to the oversimplifying assumption in calculating the covariance matrix that all data uncertainties are uncorrelated and can be estimated simply from the rms data misfit.

 Figure S12.
-Effects of azimuthal survey gaps on model recovery for 10,000 synthetic PACMAN realizations at 1 N·m radius and 5 km depth.
-As described in the main article, three sectors of data are systematically removed with random central azimuth and half-width standard deviation of 20° for each realization. (a,c,e) Horizontal location, depth, and water velocity misfit as a function of maximum azimuthal difference between returns and (b,d,f) median azimuthal difference between returns.
+Effects of azimuthal survey gaps on model recovery for 10,000 synthetic PACMAN realizations at 1 Nm radius and 5 km depth.
+As described in the main article, three sectors of data are systematically removed with random central azimuth and half-width standard deviation of 20° for each realization. (a) Horizontal location, (c) depth, and (e) water velocity misfits plotted as a function of maximum azimuthal difference between returns and (b,d,f) median azimuthal difference between returns.
 Black circles denote 10° binned averages, showing no significant bias with increasing maximum azimuthal gap up to ~60°.
 Note the relatively consistent (~5°–6°) median of the azimuthal gaps between returns for all surveys.